What’s new in 1808

 Starting with this release, you can use Citrix Workspace app for HTML5 to access Linux virtual apps and desktops directly without connecting your client to Netscaler Gateway.
 For more information, see Support Citrix Workspace app for HTML5.

 This version of the Linux VDA supports the bandwidth limit on total sessions and the bandwidth limit per each virtual channel.
 You can set the relevant bandwidth policies to avoid performance issues that can arise due to the bandwidth consumption of sessions.
 For a list of supported bandwidth policies, see Policy support list.

 System requirement changes

-- In this release, RHEL 7.4 and CentOS 7.4 are supported while RHEL 7.3 and CentOS 7.3 are not.
+- In this release, RHEL 7.5 and CentOS 7.5 are supported.
 For more information, see System requirements.

 - To use this version of the Linux VDA in RHEL 7.4 or CentOS 7.4, update the selinux-policy package to selinux-policy-3.13.1-192.el7_5 or later versions.